HenrikJoreteg/human-javascript/ch07 - views.md

 ### Binding model values to templates

-In order to keep our separation of concerns, very rarely do I set style attributes directly from javascript.
+In order to keep our separation of concerns, very rarely do I set style attributes directly from JavaScript.
 I believe that is a job for CSS.
 So much of what I do is flip classes based on property values on the underlying model.

 Backbone kind of loosely encourages you to just re-render views entirely when something changes.
 In a lot of cases that's totally fine, but I like only changing the specific thing that needs updating when the underlying model changes.
 Obviously, this can be a bit more tedious because you have to bind each thing explicitly somehow.